Euro 6 compliance and emission standards

 Diesel cars use a process called Selective Catalytic Reduction, or AdBlue, to lower the amount of oxides.
 This injects a solution into the exhaust gases which does need refilling every few thousand miles, although it’s relatively cheap at around £1.50 per litre for a dealer to top up your system

 Although the UK is still negotiating an exit from the European Union, the emissions standards are unlikely to be changed.
 Not only will car manufacturers continue to build to the compliance specifications of the largest available market, but many non-European countries are also slowly adopting the same emissions standards.

 Ultimately this all factors into the used car market.
-If you own an older car and you live in a commuter area, some buyers may be put off.
+If you own an older car and you live in a commuter area, some car buyers may be put off.
 At the moment, other cities are still considering whether to implement more low emission zones in the UK, so the effect on used prices is relatively limited.

-But if you have the option to choose a Euro 6 standards car versus a slightly older model, it may well be a better investment for the future.
+But if you have the option to choose a Euro 6 standard car versus a slightly older model, it may well be a better investment for the future.
 We’ve also written a specific guide if you’re still wondering whether to buy or sell a diesel car.